 The construction of TAPE NUMBER ONE (TNO) began in the year 2001.

 TNO is interested in the deconstruction of song structure to create an expanded, conceptual story telling that blends the artist’s poetics, songwriting, performance and costuming with found footage and in computer design.
-The tape’s short works are conceptual forms of storytelling that balance meaning with emotion and documentation with design.
+The tape’s short works balance meaning with emotion and documentation with design.
 Educational preludes provide a documentary component to the work grounding the lyrical content in a larger conceptual framework.

 At times, absurd visual elements pertaining to a characters’ situation, gesture or costume, contrasts with the blunt sentimental honesty of the voice.
 The tension between fiction and heartfelt truth, often leads viewers into the surreal as the work struggles to convey experiences of beauty or insight into our being.
 The tape is an incomplete visual monument, a documentary continuously being built upon through bits of poetry honoring the past.